Sorry, you need to enable JavaScript to visit this website.

 • youth workers and other experts working with young people.

-There is no publicly available data on the age or number of members, and it is constantly changing.
+There is no any data publicly available on the age or number of members, and it is continuously changing.

 The most important body of NIT is the General Assembly which consists of all full members.
-The main decision-making body is the Delegate-Assembly which meets at least 2 times a year and decides on the most important issues of the organisation.
-These meetings are open to the public.
+Major decision-making body of the Delegate-Assembly: they have at least 2 meetings annually where they decide about the most important issues of the organisation.
+These meetings are public.

 The task of the Presidency (7 board members) is to ensure the operational functions.
 The mandate of the 7 board members is valid for 2 years.

-The third central body of NIT is the Supervisory Board, which consists of 3 members elected by the General Assembly.
-The task of this body is to attend the meetings of the Executive Board and to monitor that the activities of the Executive Board are in accordance with the law and other internal regulations.
+The 3rd central body of NIT is the Supervisory Board, which consists of 3 members that are selected by the General Assembly.
+The task of this body is to participate in the meetings of the Board and to monitor that the activities of the Board comply with the law and other internal regulations.
 The mandate of the Supervisory Board is valid for 3 years.

 Role and responsibilities

 Several youth organisations have representation in NIT.
-As an umbrella organisation of Hungarian youth organisations, it is a democratic, politically independent and transparent organisation ('Kik vagyunk?').
+As an umbrella organisation of Hungarian youth organisations, it supports Hungarian youth with international knowledge, relationships and information, and represents their interests in youth policy related decision-making processes.

 NIT's major objectives include the followings: